usnistgov/DataVis/js/doc.md

 - __dataset.create( data: Array )__ - Returns new DatasetInstance using passed data to create the object.

-## (...).environment.heatmap
+## environment.visualization
-Templates for heatmap visualization.
+Templates for visualization.

 ####Classes:

-- __HeatmapSet.__ Holds a dataset and associated visualizations for that dataset.
+- __VisualizationInstance.__ Holds a dataset and associated visualizations for that dataset.
 	- _Properties_:
-		- __key__ : Key for specific heatmap.
+		- __key__ : String.
+Key for specific heatmap.
+		- __container__: String.
+Key for the html container
-		- __dataKey__ : Key for data heatmap is representing.
+		- __dataKey__ : String.
+Key for data heatmap is representing.
-		- __tiers__ : Holds tiers contained in this specific heatmap.
+		- __tiers__ : String.
+Holds tiers contained in this specific heatmap.
 		- __metricSet__ : Array.
 Holds set of metric objects representing all datatypes in containing visualization.
-		- __dataset__ : Dataset this visualization is representing.
+		- __datasets__ : Array.
+Datasets this visualization is representing.
 		- __colorscheme__ : Array.
 Array of colors to be used for visualization.
 			- Normal: default color scheme
 			- Highlight: color scheme used for hovering and other similar functions.

 	- _Methods_:
+		- __init()__ : Create and initialize visualization tiers
+		- __addData( dataLocation:String , visualizationKey: String , dataset: Array )__: Add new data and revisualize tiers if necessary
 		- __setMetricColorScheme()__ : Set color scheme for metricSet using the heatmap key.
-		- __createTiers( whichTiers: Array )__ : Create and add tiers to this object.
+		- __createTiers( whichTiers: Array, dataset: Array , mode: String )__ : Create and add tiers to this object.
 Each index in whichTiers array represents a new tier to create.
 The value of each index represents the type of tier to create.
+		- __createTier( whichTiers: Array, dataset: Array , mode: String )__ : Create and add single tier to this object.
 		- __connectTiers( whichTiers: Array )__ : Connect tiers to each other.
 Connected tiers will be able to trigger one another when interacted with. whichTiers is an array of the indexes of this.tiers[] to be connected. whichTiers[0] is the tier to be connected to whichTiers[i].
+		-__initializeTiers( deferred: Deferred )__: Initialize tiers in the visualization object (create SVG and visualize) -__addHTML( tiers: Array[Tiers] )__: Append html from tiers to the browser.

 	- _On initialization_:
 		- setMetricColorScheme(): Sets the default color scheme for metrics.